JuniorMiksza8/clean-node-template/README.md

-        run npm install or yarn on the root folder to install the required packages. run cp .env.example .env and fill in required environment variables run npx prisma generate to generate prisma models run npm run dev to serve the server on the choosen env { HTTP_SERVER_PORT }
+        run npm install or yarn on the root folder to install the required packages. run cp .env.example .env and fill in required environment variables run npx prisma migrate deploy to sync database run npm run dev to serve the server on the choosen env { SERVER_PORT }

 #### Production